-Mrs. Ashley taught school for 41 years, most of those years in the Frisco ISD.
-She taught at the elementary, junior high and high school levels and was also a principal at one time at a small school in south Dallas.
+Lucille taught for 41 years, mostly in Frisco ISD.
+She taught at the elementary, middle and high school levels and was also a principal at a small school in south Dallas.
 She was an outstanding teacher and role model and made learning fun.
-When she died in 1991, former student Janice Watkins wrote a note to her only daughter telling her how much she had admired Mrs. Ashley.
+When she passed in 1991, former student Janice Watkins wrote a note to her only daughter, telling her how much she had admired Mrs. Ashley.
 “I’ve always heard that at least one teacher would make a lasting impression in a person’s life.
 For me, this was your mother.
 I can see her today, standing in front of her desk, reading Tom Sawyer and Treasure Island.
 She was truly a wonderful person and I admired her greatly,” she wrote.

 If your child is absent from school, please contact the campus with this form before 8:30 AM.
 Phone calls are a courtesy, but this form is the only means for official absence reporting.